Top 10 Books

 Year: 2011

 This one came out of nowhere and completely blindsided me.
-Howey’s vision of humanity living in underground silos is fresh and compelling - the mystery unfolds in a way that hooks you from the first chapter.
-It’s a masterclass in world-building that reveals itself slowly.
-A page-turner that proves self-published books can compete with the big publishers.
-The TV adaptation is decent but certainly not a replacement - indeed, it never does justice to the slow build up of tension and claustophobic atmosphere.
+Howey’s vision of humanity living in underground silos is genuinely original, and the mystery unfolds slowly enough to keep you turning pages without feeling like it’s withholding.
+The TV adaptation is decent but not a replacement - it never quite captures the slow build of tension and claustrophobic atmosphere.

 People were like machines.
 They broke down.
 They rattled.
 They could burn you or maim you if you weren't careful.
 Her job was not only to figure out why this happened and who was to blame, but also to listen for the signs of it coming.
 Being sheriff, like being a mechanic, was as much the fine art of preventive maintenance as it was the cleaning up after a breakdown